AriasPaez/AriasPaez/README.md

 ### Hi👋 I'm Cristian Arias @AriasPaez

-- 💬 I'm systems engineering student at The Pedagogical and Technological University of Colombia
+- 💬 I'm systems engineering student :mortar_board: at The Pedagogical and Technological University of Colombia :school:

 <!--
 **AriasPaez/AriasPaez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.